LoopKit/loopdocs/docs/operation/loop/close-loop.md

 ## Automated Dosing

-Loop calculates a predicted glucose curve based on your programmed settings for carb ratio (CR) and insulin sensitivity factor (ISF), using your glucose, insulin and entered carbs history.
+Loop calculates a predicted glucose curve based on your programmed settings for carb ratio (CR) and insulin sensitivity factor (ISF), using your glucose, insulin and carb history.

 If you enter a bolus without entering carbs, the prediction will be for your glucose to go low.
 (The Loop model calculates a negative number for recommended bolus.)
 For this case, Loop issues a Temp Basal to prevent the low, typically 0.0 U/hr but always less than your scheduled basal rate.